Fresheyeball/lambdaconf-2016-elm-workshop/README.md

 You can use any editor you like, however there is reasonably good Elm support for the following editors:

 - Atom
-  - `apm install language-elm linter elm-linter-make`
+  - `apm install language-elm linter linter-elm-make`
 - Emacs
   - [elm-mode](https://github.com/jcollard/elm-mode)
 - Vim